Seahawks will truly be in underdog role against Atlanta in divisional playoffs

 That game was notable for some amazing changes in mood and momentum as Seattle took a 17-3 lead at halftime, saw Atlanta score 21 straight in the third quarter — when Richard Sherman went into a tirade on the sideline after the first touchdown, which some defensive players later said contributed to the ease with which the Falcons scored the next two — then rallied to win it 26-24.

-The game ended in controversy as Sherman tangled with Atlanta star receiver Julio Jones on a deep pass on fourth down, many observers (mostly, those outside Seattle) thinking Sherman could have been called for pass interference.
+The game ended in controversy as Sherman tangled with Atlanta star receiver Julio Jones on a deep pass on fourth down.
+Many observers (mostly, those outside Seattle) thought Sherman could have been called for pass interference.

 “I think we feel like we gave them a couple in the game we played them previously,’’ Sherman said Saturday.
 “Mental errors, miscommunications, etc., in the third quarter.’’